runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 A key tool that we use in this process is a _semantics_.
 You can think of a semantics as a **compiler that maps code into its mathematical meaning.**
-This compiler is special because it perfectly captures all possible behaviors of the program without taking any shortcuts.
+This compiler is special because it perfectly captures all possible information about the program.
 <!--
 Most compilers explicitly do _NOT_ do this for performance.
 As an example, the C language specfication allows function arguments to be evaluated in any order,